-Dr Young received her PhD for research on adult neural stem cell function and behaviour from the Walter and Eliza Hall Institute, University of Melbourne.
-Dr Young assisted with the successful establishment of the Queensland Brain Institute, before securing a postdoctoral research position at University College London, where she received the ‘Collaborative career development award for stem cell research’.
+Associate Professor Young received her PhD for research on adult neural stem cell function and behaviour from the Walter and Eliza Hall Institute, University of Melbourne.
+Associate Professor Young assisted with the successful establishment of the Queensland Brain Institute, before securing a postdoctoral research position at University College London, where she received the ‘Collaborative career development award for stem cell research’.

-In 2011, Dr Kaylene Young accepted a Group Leader role, heading up the ‘Glial Research Laboratory’ at the Menzies Institute for Medical Research at the University of Tasmania.
-Dr Young’s research aims to improve our understanding of the purpose and potential of immature cell populations in the mature nervous system.
+In 2011, Associate Professor Kaylene Young accepted a Group Leader role, heading up the ‘Glial Research Laboratory’ at the Menzies Institute for Medical Research at the University of Tasmania.
+Her research aims to improve our understanding of the purpose and potential of immature cell populations in the mature nervous system.
 In particular, she has been characterising the behaviour, and more recently, the function of oligodendrocyte progenitor cells in healthy adulthood and their ability to repair the central nervous system under conditions that model Multiple Sclerosis.

 Associate Professor Michael Barnett is a consultant neurologist at Royal Prince Alfred Hospital in Sydney, a senior academic at the University of Sydney, and the Director of the MS Society Clinic and MS Clinical Trials Unit at the Brain and Mind Centre.
 Further, he is Director of the MS Research Australia Brain Bank, a member of the Australian MS Clinical Trials Network Scientific Committee, a co-founder of the Sydney Neuroimaging Analysis Centre, and is a council member to the Nerve Research Foundation at the University of Sydney.